Cherry Picker Hire & Sales

 What is a Cherry Picker?

-A cherry picker is a mobile elevating work platform (MEWP) that gives workers temporary access to high areas.
-The aerial platform is a safer and more efficient alternative to ladders and scaffolds and there is none of the time or expense needed to construct scaffolding either.
+A cherry picker is a type of mobile elevating work platform (MEWP) that provides workers with temporary access to high areas.
+Compared to traditional methods such as ladders and scaffolds, a cherry picker is a safer and more efficient option.
+Unlike scaffolding, it also eliminates the time and expense needed for construction.

-A cherry picker can reach much higher than scissor lifts.
-The hydraulic lifting system has an arm, or ‘boom’ with a flat surface or bucket at the end where workers or tools can be moved up and down safely.
+The cherry picker has the advantage of being able to reach much higher than scissor lifts.
+It is equipped with a hydraulic lifting system and an arm, known as a “boom”, which has a flat surface or bucket at the end where workers or equipment can be safely transported up and down.

 Top Cherry Picker Types